Babayaga069/ds_project/Vorbereitung/Themes.md

 - Does receiving an Academy Award nomination or win significantly increase a film’s post-announcement box office revenue and profitability?
 - To what extent does pre-release public sentiment (e.g., social media engagement and online search interest) predict the subsequent financial and critical success of movies?

-potential apis and datasets:
-TMDB API
-IMDb datasets
-Box Office Mojo
-OMDb API
-Google Trends (für Hype)
-Wikipedia API (Franchise-Zuordnung)
-Wenn ihr z.B. kombiniert:
+#### Usable APIs
 TMDB → Budget, Revenue, Runtime, Genre
 IMDb → Ratings
 OMDb → Plot Keywords

-## Socialeconomic
+### Socialeconomic

-- Is there a statistically significant relationship between residential property prices per square meter and geographic distance to the city center within major German cities?
+- Is there a statistically significant relationship between residential property prices per square meter and geographic distance to the city center within major German cities? [compairing two cities]
 - Are there significant differences in average later-life income depending on the German federal state in which individuals obtained their secondary school diploma (Abitur)?
 - Is there a significant association between per capita income and average life expectancy across countries?
 - How does average household income correlate with regional divorce rates within Germany?